Onboarding And Induction Are The Ramps For Integrating New Hires

 - Prepare them for your expectations: As well as establishing expectations, help them prepare by sharing necessary company information such as employee handbooks and training workbooks they can complete before starting their first day.
 They can then build on this basic information when they undertake any formal skills or training sessions.

 - Clarity and the feeling of being supported: Helping them hit the ground with clarity and feeling supported can be achieved by sharing information on workplace expectations.
 What achievements are expected of them in their first week and month, and be clear on how performance is measured.
-This is great way to help them understand how key decisions about their early achievements are monitored.
+For them, this is a great way to understand how key decisions about their early achievements are monitored.

 - The unwritten rules: What unwritten rules can you share to reduce the common stumbles new hires make?
 This could look like scheduling meetings with key team members to share the 10 things everyone does to build a great company culture, 10 things not to do, or the top 10 local lunch or coffee places to explore near the office.